kevinSuttle/kevinsuttle.github.io/_posts/2009-06-11-site-updates-new-blog-title-about-page.md

 But if there are any hiccups, feel free to contact me at [kevin@kevinsuttle.com][5] and I will do my best to patch it up.
 I also sent an update to [Adobe Feeds][6] and they, being the consummate professionals that they are, assured me it will be updated soon.

-I also added a very recent [Ed. note: yesterday] professional headshot to my '[About][7]' page.
+I also added a very recent professional headshot to my '[About][7]' page.
 The photographer I used is an absolute pro and a delight to work with.
 I would be happy to pass along her information if anyone would like it.

 There are also some new links to some of the sites I belong to on the About page as well.
 Hope to see everyone on those too!
 Thanks everyone!